 Scidmore (pronounced “Sid-more”) was born in 1856 on Iowa.
 After attending Oberlin College, she took a job writing society columns for newspapers.
 However, Eliza wanted to see something more of the world and in 1883 she purchased a ticket to Alaska.
 Eliza traveled with Captain James Carroll on the steamship Idaho(see photo below) through Southeast Alaska, including stops in Glacier Bay.
 She wrote newspaper and magazine articles about her travels and in 1885 published the first Alaska travel guide.
 While in Glacier Bay, Scidmore described meeting Tlingit families hunting in Glacier Bay for the summer; interactions with Dick Willoughby, one of the first white settlers in the area; and the efforts Captain Carroll took to get the Idaho to the face of a tidewater glacier.
 Of the Muir Glacier she wrote: “Words and dry figures can give one little idea of the grandeur of this glacial torrent flowing steadily and solidly into the sea, and the beauty of the fantastic ice front, shimmering with all the prismatic hues, beyond imagery or description.”
 These publications and others influenced the opening of Alaska to western tourism.

 In the decades after her visit to Alaska, Scidmore worked on projects of lasting importance.
 In 1890, she joined the new National Geographic Society.
 Over the next twenty years, Scidmore contributed to the Society as a writer, editor, photographer, lecturer, and sat on the Board of Managers, the first woman to do so.
-Scidmore's photos of everyday Japanese life can be found in the Nat Geo Image Collections here.
+Scidmore's photos of her travels can be found on her Nat Geo Photographer's page here.

 Scidmore’s most visual legacy is the cherry trees in Washington, D.C.
 Eliza visited Japan for the first time in 1885 and returned many times thereafter.
 Convinced that Japan’s cherry trees would beautify Washington, D.C., Eliza worked with First Lady Helen Taft, the manager of Washington area parks, and representatives of Japan to plant cherry trees.
 The project faced many setbacks, but eventually succeeded.
 Today, the cherry blossom trees are celebrated by visitors to Washington DC from near and far.
 Learn more about the cherry trees and check the 'blossom cam' on NPS.gov here.